unik-name/help-unikname/docs/getting-started/README.md

 ---
 home: false
-title: "Getting Started with Unikname "
+title: "Getting Started with Unikname Connect"
 ---

-# Getting Started with Unikname
+# Getting Started with Unikname Connect

  ## What is Unikname Connect?
 A single and personal login, multiple connections.